react-theming/storybook-addon-material-ui/README.md

 import DatePickerExampleSimple from '../DatePickerExampleSimple.jsx';

 storiesOf('Material-UI', module)
-// Add the `muiTheme` decorator to add material-ui support to your stories.
+// Add the `muiTheme` decorator to provide material-ui support to your stories.
 // You can also configure `muiTheme` as a global decorator.
     .addDecorator(muiTheme())
     .add('Card Example Controlled', () => (